toddbranch/ECE382/labs/lab1/index.md

 ## Notes

 Read the [guidance on Labs / Lab Notebooks / Coding standards](/admin/labs.html) thoroughly and follow it.

-Since you haven't learned about them yet, don't use subroutines.
-Do everything in the main program.
-You'll get to use subroutines in future labs.

 - Comments
     - Assume the reader is a competent assembly language programmer